ozgurgulsuna/ELE713-SwitchedPowerSupplies/README.md

 Magnetic design is a critical aspect of the forward converter, as it directly impacts efficiency, size, and reliability.
 The transformer in the forward converter serves two primary purposes: providing electrical isolation and stepping the voltage up or down based on the turns ratio.

 A forward converter utilizes a transformer operating in forward mode, meaning that energy is transferred directly through the transformer core during the on-state of the primary switch.
 Unlike some other topologies, energy is not stored in the core during one cycle and transferred in the next; instead, the transfer is immediate.

+The magnetic design is done in a MATLAB script that calculates key parameters for a forward converter, focusing on component sizing and operational constraints.
+It starts by defining input/output voltage ranges, power requirements, efficiency assumptions, and ripple constraints.
+The output current and its ripple are calculated to establish operating boundaries.

+A significant part of the script focuses on determining the duty cycle range as a function of the transformer turns ratio (\(N_1/N_2\)) and selecting an optimal ratio to ensure the converter operates within specified limits.
+Transformer design calculations include determining winding turns for primary, secondary, and auxiliary windings while ensuring compliance with voltage and current constraints, such as switch voltage limits.

+The script calculates the magnetizing inductance (\(L_m\)) and evaluates the impact of switching frequency on inductor performance.
+It also designs the output filter components to meet ripple voltage constraints.

+Core selection is supported by area product (\(A_p\)) calculations using various methods, ensuring the chosen core can handle the required flux and thermal limits.
+Wire gauge and winding distribution are calculated to balance current density and copper usage.

+Finally, the script includes a loss analysis, estimating core and copper losses, and evaluates leakage inductance to ensure the design meets efficiency and performance goals.
+This approach focuses on key aspects of forward converter design while avoiding unnecessary complexity.

+The code can be found in [magnetic design folder](%5B02%5D%20Magnetic%20Design/magnetic_design.m).